MianUsamaIjaz/Stock-Game-Web-App/README.md

 - The project includes a total of 34 tests, and all of them were updated after frontend and are passing according to the provided testing and database setup.

+- The project is completed and fully functional based on all concepts of Part 2 including some minor upgrades.